 - 2 slices ginger, shredded (about 1 tablespoon)

-- 1 green onion (spring onion, scallion), diced
+- 1 green onion (or spring onion, or scallion, diced)

 Soak the dried mushrooms in a bowl of warm water for 20 minutes, or until they have softened.
 Squeeze out the excess water, cut the stems off the mushrooms, and thinly slice.
 Reserve 1 tablespoon of the mushroom soaking liquid.